yuummmer/fairy-rulepacks-darwincore/docs/how-to-read-fairy-reports.md

 Example from this report:
 - `[FAIL] dwc_occurrenceid_unique — unique`
 - “Duplicates at rows [62]”

+For duplicates, FAIRy lists the row(s) that repeat a prior value (the first instance is earlier in the file).

 What to do:
 - Inspect the duplicate value(s) around the referenced row(s).